|

 - Install and update LSP servers and formatters into local Ehwaz tool directories.

-- Use syntax highlighting, code folding, bracket matching, indentation highlights, and ruler support.
+- Use syntax highlighting, code folding, bracket matching, indentation highlights, ruler support, and richer

 Supported languages